 There are often specific entry requirements in addition to the general entry requirements.
 Specific entry requirements vary depending on the course and programme and consist of requirements for specific prior knowledge that is necessary for you to be able to follow a given course or programme.
 These entry requirements may include, for example, upper secondary school courses or academic courses.
 You can find out which ones are required in the relevant course syllabus.

 Conditional entry requirements for a course

 If at the time of application you do not fulfil the entry requirements, but you will be in a position to fulfil the requirements by the time the course starts, you can be admitted conditionally or placed on a waiting list conditionally.
 The conditions must be fulfilled by the time the course starts for you to begin and be registered on the course and it is the department or equivalent that will check this.
 Please note that admissions cannot subsequently remove a condition for a course, but the decision on whether or not you fulfil the condition will be made by the relevant department.

 You cannot be conditionally admitted on a course if you make a late application after the course has started, since the entry requirements must be fulfilled at the time the course starts.

 Conditional entry requirements for programmes at Master's level

 If at the time of application you do not fulfil the entry requirements, but you will be in a position to fulfil the requirements by the time the programme starts, you can be admitted conditionally or placed on a waiting list conditionally.
-The conditions must be fulfilled no later than three weeks after the programme starts and you must contact Admissions Office at SLU yourself to demonstrate that you fulfil the conditions.
+The conditions must be fulfilled no later than two weeks after the programme starts and you must contact Admissions Office at SLU yourself to demonstrate that you fulfil the conditions.